patchfox-io/.github/profile/README.md

 The sausage making of a technology company is a lot like actual sausage making.
 It's a dirtier process than you think and in both cases there are rules you have to follow if you want to stay in business; rules regarding what ends up in the sausage.
 If your product has too much rat shit in it sooner or later the health inspector is going to shut you down.
 It's the same thing in software.
 In software we call what goes into the sausage a "dependency".

 Helping you manage those dependencies is what PatchFox is all about.

+## Can I try PatchFox?

+## Can I run PatchFox on my workstation?

+## Can I deploy PatchFox?

+## How do I get data into PatchFox?

+## Is there an enterprise version of PatchFox?